 E. How do I number a less than fee interest in land or the right to use land?
 Exhibit 12 contains the standards for numbering less than fee interests in land or the right to use land.
 For each case, you must identify each separate interest in land or use right.

 F. What letters do I use to indicate the nature of the right to use land or the less than fee interest in land?
 Exhibit 13 specifies the capital letters to use to identify the use right or the specific interest in land.

 For information on the content of this chapter, contact the Division of Realty.
-For more information about this Web site, contact Krista Bibb in the Division of Policy and Directives Management.
+For more information about this website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.